glouppe/info8002-large-scale-data-systems/lecture7.md

 - The shared prefix is the $k$-buckets position in the binary tree.
 - Thus, a $k$-buckets covers some range of the 160 bit identifier space.
 - All $k$-buckets cover the *complete* identifier space with *no* overlap.

 ---

+class: middle

+## Update

+When a node receives a message, it updates the corresponding k-bucket for the sender's identifier.
+If the sender already exists, it is moved to the tail of the list.
+- If the k-bucket is full, the node pings the **least recently** seen node and checks if it is still available.
+      - Only if the node is **not available** it will replace it.
+      - If available, the node is pushed back at the end of the bucket.
+- Policy of replacement only when a nodes leaves the network $\rightarrow$ prevents Denial of Service (DoS) attacks (e.g., flushing routing tables).

+---